vascarpenter/Combinational/README.md

 # reset button reorders prompts as #+num specifies order

 # why you make this?
-- Stable diffusion wildcard extension "Combinational Generation" will extract all prompts, but it's not the line order..
+- Stable diffusion wildcard extension "Dynamic Prompts - Combinatorial generation" will extract all prompts line by line, but it's not sequential order..
 - for example

+- 1
 - 2 1
 - 2 1 3
 - 2 1 3 4